Heat–Knicks rivalry: 1999 Eastern Conference first round

 The win propelled an improbable run for the Knicks in the playoffs.
 They swept the Hawks in the semifinals and defeated the Pacers in 6 to clinch their second Eastern Conference Title in five years and advance to the 1999 NBA Finals, where they lost to the Spurs.
-In doing that, the Knicks became the first 8th-seeded team in NBA history to reach the NBA Finals.
+In doing that, the Knicks became the only 8th-seeded team in NBA history to reach the NBA Finals before the 2023 Miami Heat did it.

 2000 Eastern Conference semifinals

 While the Heat won the Atlantic Division for the 4th year in a row, the Knicks were right on their tail, finishing only two games back and capturing the third seed.
 After both teams easily swept their opening round series (the Knicks sweeping the Toronto Raptors and the Heat sweeping the Detroit Pistons), the two teams met again in the Eastern Conference Semifinals, in what would be the most evenly matched of all 4 series.
 The Heat won Game 1 87–83 at home to take a 1–0 series lead, but New York tied the series at 1 with an 82–76 victory in Game 2.
 Game 3 in New York was one of the series' most notable.
 Ewing hit a jumper with 2.4 seconds left to force OT.
 He also made 1 of 2 free throws in the final seconds of OT to give New York a 76–75 lead.
 On Miami's final possession, rookie Anthony Carter drove from the baseline and launched a tough and maybe illegal shot from behind the backboard.
 It dropped onto the front rim and fell in with 2.1 seconds left.
 After a referee's conference, they ruled it counted, despite protests from the Knicks.
 It won the game for Miami 77–76.
 The Knicks then won Game 4 91–83 on Charlie Ward's 21 points to tie the series at 2.

 Back in Miami for Game 5, the Heat came from behind with a sequence of 3's in the final 2 minutes (2 from Dan Majerle and the last one from Bruce Bowen), and won 87–81.
 Miami had a chance to clinch the series in Game 6 at Madison Square Garden, but blew a 45–30 halftime lead.
 New York cut it to 6 in the first 3 minutes of the 3rd quarter.
 Ewing made a difficult tip-dunk off a missed jumpshot to cut the lead to 2 with 2 minutes left.
 Allan Houston hit 2 free throws with 22 seconds left to give the Knicks a 72–70 lead.
 Anthony Carter missed a 3 at the buzzer that would have won the series.
 In a press conference after the game, Pat Riley remarked, "This is absolute madness."